JeremyMColegrove/js-parse-xml/readme.md

 Hello there :wave: This is the homepage for a well-formed XML document parser that is light, stream-based, and very fast.
 It is customizable, but we also provide easy functions for you to use!
 We hope you enjoy this XML parser.

-1. Supports file streaming
+1. Stream based.
-2. 0 dependencies
+2. 0 dependencies.
-3. Small package size (~24KB)
+3. Small package size (~24KB).
-4. Fast parsing (~40 MB/s)
+4. Fast parsing (~40 MB/s).
-5. Well-formed XML validation
+5. Well-formed XML validation (optional).
-6. Customizable
+6. Customizable.
+7. Maintains tag order in object.
+8. Custom whitespace handling.
+9. Parses content into correct data types.

 # **Getting Started :yum:**